emileswarts/emileswarts.github.com/_posts/2011-11-28-making-use-of-your-right-control-key.md

 I decided to remap the right modifier key (next to the spacebar) to be esc, as this is a key that I never use and it is more conveniently placed and only requires the right thumb than the pinky combination.

-The keycode for the right modifier key is 134, so we will type the following on the command line.
+The keycode for the right modifier key is 134, so we will add the following to our ~/.Xmodmap.

+If it does not exist, create it.
-<pre>xmodmap -e "keycode 134 = Escape"</pre>
+ <pre> keycode 134 = Escape</pre>